wjakob/nanobind/docs/benchmark.rst

 this difference.
 Those features were either simplified or completely removed in nanobind.

-The runtime performance Cython and nanobind are similar (Cython leads in one experiment and trails in another one).
+The runtime performance of Cython and nanobind are similar (Cython leads in one experiment and trails in another one).
 Cython generates specialized binding code for every function and class, which is highly redundant (long compile times, large binaries) but can also be beneficial for performance.